durandaltheta/hermesconcurrencyengine/memory.md

 Ultimately, `malloc()`/`free()` are *still* used for every allocated value, and are called as necessary.
 The following mechanisms only exist to limit how frequently they need to be called.

+WARNING: The actual object allocated with `malloc()` by this framework's mechanisms include a privately managed memory header, but the memory after the header is returned to the user.
+Because of this, any memory allocated by `hce::memory::allocate()` *MUST* be deallocated by `hce::memory::deallocate()`, because of the necessary additional calculations on the given pointer before being passed to `free()`.

 ## High Level Allocation/Deallocation
 Allocation and deallocation are done through the templated `hce::allocate<T>(size_t count)`/`hce::deallocate<T>()` mechanisms.
 These functions implement memory aligned allocation (similar to `std::aligned_alloc()`).
 They *do not* construct the memory `T`.
 The template `T` is used only for determining the size of the allocation.